ARM-software/bsa-acs/README.md

 ```sh
 shell> ./bsa
 ```
-  - For information on the BSA Linux application parameters, see [User Guide](docs/Arm_Base_System_Architecture_Compliance_User_Guide.pdf).
+  - For information on the BSA Linux application parameters, see the [User Guide](docs/Arm_Base_System_Architecture_Compliance_User_Guide.pdf).

 ## Security implication
-The Arm System Ready ACS test suite may run at a higher privilege level.
+The Arm SystemReady ACS test suite may run at a higher privilege level.
 An attacker may utilize these tests to elevate the privilege which can potentially reveal the platform security assets.
-To prevent the leakage of secure information, Arm strongly recommends that you run the ACS test suite only on development platforms.
+To prevent the leakage of Secure information, Arm strongly recommends that you run the ACS test suite only on development platforms.
 If it is run on production systems, the system should be scrubbed after running the test suite.

 ## Limitations

  - PCIE iEP rules are out of scope for current release.
  - ITS rules are available only for systems that present firmware compliant to SBBR.
- - Peripheral rules RB_PER_01,02,03 are not implemented in current release for systems that present firmware compliant to EBBR.
+ - Some PCIe and Exerciser test are dependent on PCIe features supported by the test system.
+   Please fill the required API's with test system information.
+   - pal_pcie_p2p_support : If the test system PCIe supports peer to peer transaction.
+   - pal_pcie_is_cache_present : If the test system supports PCIe address translation cache.
+   - pal_pcie_get_legacy_ir_map : Fill system legacy ir map
+   Below exerciser capabilities are required by exerciser test.
+   - MSI-X interrupt generation.
+   - Incoming Transaction Monitoring(order, type).
+   - Initiating transacions from and to the exerciser.
+   - Ability to check on BDF and register address seen for each configuration address along with access type.

 ## License
 BSA ACS is distributed under Apache v2.0 License.

-## Feedback, contributions and support
+## Feedback, contributions, and support

  - For feedback, use the GitHub Issue Tracker that is associated with this repository.
- - For support, please send an email to "support-systemready-acs@arm.com" with details.
+ - For support, send an email to "support-systemready-acs@arm.com" with details.
  - Arm licensees may contact Arm directly through their partner managers.
  - Arm welcomes code contributions through GitHub pull requests.
-See GitHub documentation on how to raise pull requests.
+See the GitHub documentation on how to raise pull requests.

 --------------